Lakeland Medical Malpractice Attorney

 Hospitals also carry insurance to cover medical mistakes committed by the doctors, the nurses, and other staff not only for their direct liability but also for various legal theories of vicarious liability.

-Negligence Of Nurses Or Other Hospital Employees
+Negligence of Nurses or Other Hospital Employees

 The most direct pathway to holding a hospital responsible for medical malpractice in Lakeland FL is through actions of employees of the hospital.
 Nurses, nursing assistants, therapists, and a variety of other “hospital personnel” are frequently employees of the hospital.
-When an employee of the hospital makes a mistake, the hospital can be sued under the doctrine of “respondeat superior” (when the employer is responsible for the employee).
-You are not required to sue the employee but you may choose to do so in many instances.

-Nurse’s Duty To Supervise Patient Care
+Nurse’s Duty to Supervise Patient Care

 Nurses are also supposed to “supervise” the care of their patients (See Evenson v.
 Miami Medical Center, Inc., 128 So.
 2d 626 (Fla.
 3d DCA 1961)).
 This does not mean that the nurse’s “supervision” replaces the care of a doctor but it does mean that a nurse should provide contact that is “reasonable” under the circumstances.

-Doctors Are Usually Considered “Independent Contractors” At Hospitals For Liability Purposes
+Doctors Are Usually Considered “Independent Contractors” at Hospitals for Liability Purposes

 On the other hand, the doctors at the hospital are almost always “independent contractors” in Florida for the purpose of limiting liability.
 The general rule is that a hospital is not legally responsible for mistakes made by physicians who are independent contractors.
 This is precisely why just about every physician in the hospital is considered an independent contractor and the admission documents that you sign will usually explicitly designate them as independent contractors.

-Non-Delegable Duty And Apparent Agency
+Non-Delegable Duty and Apparent Agency

 The theories of nondelegable duty and apparent agency are most often used in Florida medical malpractice cases to hold the hospital responsible for a doctor’s wrongdoing.

-There are few areas of law more confusing than apparent agency and so-called “non-delegable duties” of hospitals in Florida.
-These legal theories are meant to prohibit hospitals in Florida from avoiding legal liability due to the “technicality” that its doctors are “independent contractors.”
 In a case alleging a theory of apparent agency, the plaintiff’s claim is that the hospital did not disclose the fact that its doctors were not employees (and, hence, is not legally responsible for their mistakes should one occur) and that the plaintiff “relied” upon the representations made by the hospital in choosing the hospital for care.

 On the other hand, the idea behind a “nondelegable duty” under Florida law is that the hospital performs such an important function to society that allowing the hospital to avoid legal liability by using independent contractors is not allowed.